RTEMS/gnu-mirror-gcc/gcc/config/rs6000/predicates.md

-;; Return 1 if the operand is a 64-bit floating point scalar constant or a ;; vector constant that can be loaded to a VSX register with one prefixed ;; instruction, such as XXSPLTIDP.
+;; Return 1 if the operand is a 64-bit floating point scalar constant or a ;; vector constant that can be loaded to a VSX register with one prefixed ;; instruction, such as XXSPLTIDP or XXSPLTIW.
 ;;
 ;; In addition regular constants, we also recognize constants formed with the ;; VEC_DUPLICATE insn from scalar constants.